 NAS is expesive

 SAN provides block-level access to centralized storage.
-SAN were created in large part due to earlier technology limitations associated with DSS & NAS.
+SAN storage was created in large part due to earlier technology limitations associated with DSS & NAS.

-SAN is extention of DAS with more robust , shareable storage with highly scalable.
+SAN is an extension of DAS with more robust, shareable storage with highly scalable.